wenhanshi/project-in-BUPT/5-8 MCM&ICM Contest in 2017/README.md

 This is an attempt to MCM/ICM Contest in 2017, problem D.

-It is really excited and  exaustied.
+It is really excited and  exhausted.

 I am mainly responsible for coding, plotting, modeling and a part of writing essay.